juanAlerta/juanAlerta/README.md

 # Hola! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> I'm Juan, nice to meet you

-As a Level 2 Cybersecurity Analyst in a SOC, I have spent the last two years honing my skills in threat detection, incident response, and digital forensics.
+As a Level 2 Cybersecurity Analyst in a SOC, I have spent the last years honing my skills in threat detection, incident response, and digital forensics.
 My work has involved leveraging advanced security tools and techniques to protect sensitive information.

 ### More about me: